janpapenbrock/docker-php-xhprof/README.md

 Use it
 ------

-To use it in your project, copy the relevant parts from `Dockerfile` and `htdocs/index.php` into your application.
+To use it in your project, copy the relevant parts from `Dockerfile` and `docker-compose.yml` as well as `htdocs/xhprof-bootstrap.php` into your application.